 Visitors to IU Bloomington

-Please bring your valid university ID, a current government-issued photo ID, and any program-specific validation (see below) to the circulation desk on the first floor of the East Tower of the Wells Library.
-(Scholars Commons).
+Scholars visiting from other institutions, please bring your valid university ID, a current government-issued photo ID, and any program-specific validation to the circulation desk on the first floor of the East Tower of the Wells Library (Scholars Commons).
 Library staff will verify your status and provide you with a Library Card.

 The Academic Libraries of Indiana (ALI) agree to extend in-person borrowing privileges to faculty, staff, and students of member institutions.
-This is a cooperative onsite borrowing agreement among the participating members of ALI.
-To participate, the borrower needs a signed ALI Borrowers Card from the home institution library, campus identification, and a photo ID with a current address, such as a driver's license.
+This is a cooperative onsite borrowing agreement among 68 Indiana institutions of higher learning.
+To participate, the borrower needs a signed ALI Borrowers Card from the home institution library, campus identification, and a photo ID with a current address such as a driver's license.

 Instructions for IUB Faculty, Staff, Students